 Following the relaunch day , the young people took part in weekly workshops exploring Hip-Hop and music production with Jam Jam and Joe Sheridan from Baby People.
 The young musicians learnt to use GarageBand, a music production software, to create their own samples and mixes, and writing and recording their own lyrics.
 Here is a film that made at the final Hip-Hop session.

-Supporting young musicians with composing, song writing and ensemble playing skills, inspired by working with leading Jazz, Hip-Hop, Folk and World Musicians.
+Increasing access for young musicians with inclusive workshops exploring composing, song writing and ensemble playing skills, inspired by working with leading Jazz, Hip-Hop, Folk and World Musicians.

 Next the young musicians explored Folk with musicians Sarah Matthews and Cohen Braithwaite- Kilcoyne.
 Over 4 sessions the young people worked to learn and rework a traditional sea shanty, 'Roll the Chariot Along'.
 The collective ensemble brought the song into the 21st century, with a new story to reflect the pandemic through the eyes of the young people.
 The new composition can be listened to below: